agilecrm/rest-api/README.md

 ```
 ###Response:
 - Status 204: Tags deleted successfully.
-- Status 401: Unauthorised.
-When the user name and password fields are wrong.
+- Status 401: Unauthorised. (when the user name and password fields are wrong.)
 - Status 400: If the input is in wrong format.

 ##1.9 Add Score to a Contact using Email-ID:
 ###dev/api/contacts/add-score
 Method: POST

 It is used to change the score of the contact by using the email address.
-If we want to decrease a quantity from the existing score, then use negative values for the score parameter.
+If you want to decrease a quantity from the existing score, then use negative values for the score parameter.

 ###Using curl
 ```sh